valentinpi/cheap-google-earth/GOALS.md

 [x] Minimum zoom level outside of the models inner facettes [x] Implement dynamic creation of sphere vertices with a Sphere class [x] Apply earth texture to sphere
+[ ] Add a star sky wallpaper by implementing a generic draw function for Sphere